patli96/Slurm_Note/BurstBuffer.md

 # BurstBuffer

+**Key Features**
+- Exists between compute nodes and backend storage.
+- Instead of writing data to the backend storage, data can be kept at burst buffer after one round of computation.
+  When doing the second round of computation, data can be moved from burst buffer to the backend simultaneously.

 **Why we need Burst Buffer?**
   - Many programs do I/O in bursts, such as read, compute, write, etc.